pandaac/exporter/README.md

    $exporter->parse(new \pandaac\Exporter\Parsers\Raids, [ 'recursive' => true ]);
    ```
 + **Spells**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\Spells);
    ```
 + **Stages**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\Stages);
    ```
 + **TalkActions**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\TalkActions);
    ```
 + **Vocations**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\Vocations);
    ```
 + **Weapons**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\Weapons);
    ```